-We all want a well behaved Labrador, and sensible dog discipline seems like a logical step in achieving that aim
+We all want a well behaved Labrador.
+So, sensible dog discipline seems like a logical step in achieving that aim.

 For many of us discipline is or was, synonymous with punishment or correction.
 And you can’t have failed to notice that punishing dogs is falling out of favour.